cityssm/sault-ste-marie-coders/README.md

 # sault-ste-marie-coders

-A repository to promote developers and organizations in Sault Ste.
+A repository to promote open source developers and organizations in Sault Ste.
 Marie, Ontario.

 ## Organizations